atwing/atwing.github.io/_posts/2017-07-24-assistant-on-pi.markdown

 [IMAGE: google assistant + raspberry pi]

 To start off, we first need to install the Google Assistant on a Raspberry Pi.
-Google provides a great guide for the installation: Link
+Google provides a great guide for the installation, I started off [here](https://developers.google.com/assistant/sdk/develop/python/hardware/setup).